gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   comparison the OSX version feels like `a global variable with less code overhead <../../2013/12/worse-than-global-variables.html>`_.
-* Even though both the iOS and OSX clients are just interface, instead of shell scripts I used Nimrod through `nakefiles
+* Even though both the iOS and OSX clients are just interface, instead of shell scripts I used Nim through `nakefiles
   <https://github.com/fowlmouth/nake>`_ to drive compilation, generate and
   package the different resources.
 Think of nakefiles as `GNU makefiles on steroids
   <https://github.com/gradha/seohtracker-mac/blob/0163927a5e8294c0dc2923f3f3612e36a9b6e389/nakefile.nim>`_.
-  That's the reason you see Nimrod lines of code dedicated to them.
+  That's the reason you see Nim lines of code dedicated to them.
 Nearly none of them do any *logic* code in the app the user sees, they are for support.
   Also, both iOS and OSX nakefiles share some code I haven't yet come to factor, since I was more interested in releasing the OSX version first.
 * Unfortunately for this comparison I took the repositories as they were tagged for the v4 release.
-The splitting of Nimrod code from the iOS repository into a separate module **happened later**.
-Which means that the iOS lines of codes for Nimrod are bogus, the current development branch shows just 204 lines of Nimrod code, which goes more in line with the 324 lines of Nimrod code for OS X (the OSX nakefile does more to transform and generate native OSX help files).
-Anyway, the point here is that reducing the Nimrod lines of code attributed to the iOS client would increase the percentage of native Objective-C code and put it more in line with the OSX version.
+The splitting of Nim code from the iOS repository into a separate module **happened later**.
+Which means that the iOS lines of codes for Nim are bogus, the current development branch shows just 204 lines of Nim code, which goes more in line with the 324 lines of Nim code for OS X (the OSX nakefile does more to transform and generate native OSX help files).
+Anyway, the point here is that reducing the Nim lines of code attributed to the iOS client would increase the percentage of native Objective-C code and put it more in line with the OSX version.
 * Thanks to the separation of logic vs interface, the `test suite of the logic